NPTL hint update

 --enable-add-ons=nptl --enable-kernel=current --without-cvs \

-After installation, you can remove /usr/src/glibcheaders.
+You can now remove /usr/src/glibcheaders.

 Chapter 6 -- Installing sanitized kernel headers